 Homemade suet recipes do not need to be complicated in order to attract a range of hungry birds.
 Before offering the suet to birds, however, it should be rendered to help it maintain its shape more easily.
 This step should already be complete if you purchase the suet in cakes from a bird supply store.

 To render suet:

 - Chop the fat into small pieces or run it through a meat grinder.
 If you are getting the fat from a butcher, they may be willing to do this for you.
 Be sure all traces of meat, bone, or other tissues are removed.

 - Heat the chopped fat on low until it is fully liquefied.
 Do not use higher temperatures to melt the suet more quickly, as this could lead to fires or scorching.
 Stir the fat constantly to help it melt evenly without burning.

 - Strain the liquid fat through cheesecloth or a very fine mesh to remove any particles or contaminants.
 The suet should be strained several times so it is as pure as possible.
-It may need to be reheated between each straining to stay fully liquid.
+It may need to be reheated between each straining to stay fully liquid and strain more easily.

 - Pour the fat into molds or containers and allow it to cool completely.
 The cakes can be chopped or cut to be fed to the birds, or you may use containers that are the appropriate size to fit your suet feeders.
 Extra suet can be frozen for several weeks until it is needed.

-Once the suet is rendered, it can be fed to the birds as-is or you can choose to add simple ingredients to make it more appetizing to a wider range of birds.
+Once the suet is rendered, it can be fed to the birds as-is or you can add simple ingredients to make it more appetizing to a wider range of birds.